ioccc-src/winner/2011/fredriksson/README.md

   handle this just fine even in C89 mode, though.

-* The code should be reasonably portable, it assumes standard ASCII codes for each char, and that a C compiler is on $PATH; the latter is hard coded to be 'gcc', but any compiler would work, provided that it supports C99, or long lines as an extension.
+* The code should be reasonably portable, it assumes standard ASCII codes for each char, and that a C compiler is on `$PATH`; the latter is hard coded to be 'gcc', but any compiler would work, provided that it supports C99, or long lines as an extension.
 This code has been tested on: